skylerkolli/people-factory/README.md

 *Use the form values to do someting with that paragraph
 #### Super Mega Bonus Credit Hyper Fighting
 *Change the appearance of the paragraph (think CSS) based on a value from the form

+Day 2 Lab
+- add form values to.details using document.createElement and appendChild, Instead of innerHTML
+- Break out some of this functionality into a separate function